jaydeep-vora/Food-Order-Flutter/README.md

 # Food on demad app (Flutter + GetX)

-This is demo project to demonstate the best UX in flutter and GetX tool for Navigation, State Management.
+This one is demo project to demonstate the UX implementation in flutter and GetX tool for Navigation, State Management.
+The design curtesy goes to [Food Delivery App](https://www.behance.net/gallery/104723621/Food-Delivery-Mobile-App-UIUX-Design) team.
+It has awesome UX Designs portfolio, But this demo only includes some level of designs only.

 ## Getting Started